Postcards of Old New York – Featuring Broadway and Fifth Avenue

 Interesting to note: the flags are at half-staff on the Postal Telegraph and Cable Company Building on the right.

 Looking west on Chambers Street towards Broadway, the tall building in the center is The National Shoe and Leather Bank Building at 271 Broadway.
-When it was completed in 1893 it was called “one of the most imposing business structures in Lower Broadway.”
+Completed in 1893, the bank building was called “one of the most imposing business structures in Lower Broadway.”

-When it was new, the beautiful building at 11 stories in height, dominated all the buildings about it.
-Chemical Bank acquired the building in 1921 and sold the site in 1928 to the 270 Broadway Corporation, a development company who demolished the building and in 1930 built the 28 story skyscraper designed by Edward H. Faile that now occupies the site.
+After its completion, the beautiful building at 11 stories in height, dominated all the structures about it.
+Chemical Bank acquired the building in 1921 and sold the site in 1928 to the 270 Broadway Corporation, a development company who demolished the building.
+In 1930 a 28 story skyscraper designed by Edward H. Faile went up and still occupies the site.

 Note the policeman in the middle of the street directing traffic.